Biden directs federal aid to NY, NJ after deadly flooding

 New York Gov. Kathy Hochul said an initial assessment found that the storm damaged more than 1,200 homes and caused about $50 million in damage to public infrastructure and property.
 Jersey City Mayor Steven Fulop said damage to city infrastructure was estimated at $35 million.

-In the Hudson Valley, Metro-North said commuter rail service will return for Tuesday morning’s rush hour after crews removed several feet of mud from the tracks and and restoring washed out slopes and ballast.
+In the Hudson Valley, Metro-North said commuter rail service will return for Tuesday morning’s rush hour after crews removed several feet of mud from the tracks and restoring washed-out slopes and ballast.
 Two of the four tracks on the Hudson line remain out of service for repairs between Riverdale and Tarrytown.

 Biden’s disaster declarations cover Bergen, Gloucester, Hunterdon, Middlesex, Passaic, and Somerset counties in New Jersey and allow for individual assistance for people in Bronx, Queens, Kings, Richmond and Westchester counties in New York.